Cattn/SPGC/README.md

 #### I'm not really sure how to use this
 - Watch the demo video linked above for a video guide!

+## Contributing
+Want to contribute?
+Feel free to start a PR or Issue!
+I am mainly looking for those who want to improve the UI/UX, as the base functionality is mostly complete.

 ## Contributors
 > Cattn